CroudTech/Croud-Style-Guide/src/components/shared/layout/croud-filterbar.md

     </croud-filterbar>

 ### Hide searchbar
-No every Filter bar requires a searchbox, toggle it on and off with the showSearch pref
+Not every Filter bar requires a search box, toggle it on and off with the showSearch pref

     <croud-filterbar :showSearch="false">
         <semantic-checkbox v-model="checkbox" label="🍕 Pizza" />